DanielSank/observed/README.rst

     # Sign up b.bar and callback to "observe" a.bar
     a.bar.addObserver(b.bar)
     a.bar.addObserver(callback)
-    # Now when we call a.bar, b.bar will be invoked with the same arguments
+    # Now when we call a.bar, b.bar and callback will be invoked with
+    # the same arguments
     a.bar('baz')

     >>> Object a invoked bar with arg='baz'